 AP Biology Prototype

 The design stages of empathy, definition, and ideation helped me to decide my AP Biology course should build each SIMPLE lesson around a question rather than around one of the AP Biology Standards.
 This video summarizes and explains how I tested my AP Biology Organization prototype by reaching out to other AP Biology teachers via email, text messages, and Twitter.
 You can see the full prototype here.
-If the embedded video does not play, click here.
+To view the video, please click here or use the video player below.

 A Maker Lesson Plan